MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-2-computer-vision.md

         ![Update the Transform Position and Scale.](images/AzureLabs-Lab2-20.png)

-## Step 4 – Setup the Label System
+## Chapter 4 – Setup the Label System

 Once you have captured an image with the HoloLens’ camera, that image will be sent to your **Azure Computer Vision API** Service instance for analysis.